Batterii/objection-paginator/README.md

 For Objection, it is implemented in a few different packages on npm, including [objection-cursor][4] and [objection-keyset-pagination][5].
-This functionality is absolutely crucial to Batterii, however, so we've opted to develop it ourselves under extensive unit tests with TypeScript, so we know that we can rely on it and will have full control over the api and features.
+This functionality is absolutely crucial to Batterii, however, so we've opted to implement it ourselves to ensure reliability and control over features.

+Unlike these other libraries in this space, this project is designed with strong adherance to OOP priciples and has 100% unit test coverage, along with an extensive suite of integration tests implemented against SQLite.
+It is also written in TypeScript, and includes exhaustive documentation comments for easy perusal using vscode.

+It also has robust support for easily specifying various sorting and filtering methods around the pagination abstraction, including nullable columns and columns loaded in through relationships.
+See below for a lengthy explanation of these features.

 ## The Paginator Class